sksamuel/scrimage/README.md

 ### Filters

 Scrimage comes with a wide array (or List ;)) of filters.
-Most of these filters I have not written myself, but rather collected from other open source imaging libraries (where the license allows - see file headers for attribution), and either re-written them in Scala or wrapped them in a Scala wrapper.
+Most of these filters I have not written myself, but rather collected from other open source imaging libraries (where the license allows - see file headers for attribution), and re-written them in Scala, wrapped them in a Scala wrapper, or fixed bugs and modified them.

 | Filter Name        | Example           |
 | ------------- |:-------------:|